-15.1 Safety, health and environmental regulations/legislation specific for the mixture
+15.1 Health, safety and environmental standards and laws specific for the mixture

-- (EC) Regulation 1907/2006 concerning the registration, evaluation, authorization and restriction of chemicals (REACH) as amended - (EC) Regulation 1272/2008 on the classification, labeling and packaging of substances and mixtures, with modification and repeal of Directives 67/548/EEC and 1999/45/EC and of Regulation 1907/2006/EC (CLP) as amended. - Legislative Decree 81 dated 9 April 2008 as amended "Implementation of article 1 of Law no. 123 of 3 August 2007 regarding the protection of health and safety in the workplace". - Decree of the Ministry of Health 10/05/2004 "Implementation of Directive 2003/53/EC on the twenty-sixth amendment to Directive 76/769/EEC of 27/07/1976, regarding the restrictions on the marketing and use of certain dangerous substances and preparations (nonylphenol, nonylphenol ethoxylate, cement)" - Decree of the Ministry of Health 17/02/2005 "Adoption of a test method relating to cements, in reference to Ministerial Decree 10/05/2004, which implemented the twenty-sixth amendment of Directive 76/769/EEC" - EN 196/10 "Test methods for concrete Part 10: Determination of the content of soluble chromium VI in cement"

-- EN 197/1 "Cement Composition, specifications and conformity criteria for common cements" - EN 15368 Hydraulic binder for non-structural applications Definition, specifications and conformity criteria - EN 413-1 Masonry cement Part 1: Composition, specifications and conformity criteria - EN 14216 Cement Composition, specifications and conformity criteria for special cements at heat for hydration - Legislative Decree 152/2006 "Environmental regulations" as amended - Directive 2004/37/EC as amended on the protection of workers from the risks related to exposure to carcinogens and mutagens at work - Regulation 2020/1677/EU amending Regulation (EC) no. 1272/2008 of the European Parliament and of the Council on the classification, labeling and packaging of substances and mixtures in order to improve the workability of information requirements related to emergency health response - Legislative Decree no. 44 of 1 June 2020 "Implementation of (EU) Directive 2017/2398 of the European Parliament and of the Council of 12 December 2017, which amends Directive 2004/37/EC of the Council on the protection of workers from risks related to exposure to carcinogens or mutagens at work. - Decree no. 47 of 9 August 2021 approving "Guidelines on waste classification" referred to the resolution of the Council of the National System for Environmental Protection no. 105 of 18 May 2021, as envisaged by art.
+- (EC) Regulation 1907/2006 concerning the registration, evaluation, authorization and restriction of chemicals (REACH) as amended - (EC) Regulation 1272/2008 on the classification, labeling and packaging of substances and mixtures, with modification and repeal of Directives 67/548/EEC and 1999/45/EC and of Regulation 1907/2006/EC (CLP) as amended. - Legislative Decree 81 dated 9 April 2008 as amended "Implementation of article 1 of Law no. 123 of 3 August 2007 regarding the protection of health and safety in the workplace". - Decree of the Ministry of Health 10/05/2004 "Implementation of Directive 2003/53/EC on the twenty-sixth amendment to Directive 76/769/EEC of 27/07/1976, relating to restrictions on the marketing and use of certain dangerous substances and preparations (nonylphenol, nonylphenol ethoxylate, cement)" - Decree of the Ministry of Health 17/02/2005 "Adoption of a test method relating to cements, in reference to Ministerial Decree 10/05/2004, which implemented the twenty-sixth amendment of Directive 76/769/EEC" - EN 196/10 "Test methods for concrete Part 10: Determination of the content of soluble chromium VI in cement" - EN 197/1 "Cement Composition, specifications and conformity criteria for common cements" - EN ISO 10426/01 Cements and materials for deep-water well cementing - Legislative Decree 152/2006 "Environmental regulations" as amended - Directive 2004/37/EC as amended on the protection of workers from the risks related to exposure to carcinogens and mutagens at work - Regulation 2020/1677/EU amending Regulation (EC) no. 1272/2008 of the European Parliament and of the Council on the classification, labeling and packaging of substances and mixtures in order to improve the workability of information requirements related to emergency health response - Legislative Decree no. 44 of 1 June 2020 "Implementation of (EU) Directive 2017/2398 of the European Parliament and of the Council of 12 December 2017, which amends Directive 2004/37/EC of the Council on the protection of workers from risks related to exposure to carcinogens or mutagens at work. - Decree no. 47 of 9 August 2021 approving "Guidelines on waste classification" referred to the resolution of the Council of the National System for Environmental Protection no. 105 of 18 May 2021, as envisaged by art.
 184, comma 5 of Legislative Decree no. 152 of 2006, as amended by Legislative Decree no. 116 of 2020.